saikatkumardey/dl/README.md

 # DL

+> "I hear and I forget; I see and I remember; I do and I understand."

+The purpose of this repository is to have my own implementations of neural networks from scratch.
+Simplicity takes precedence over efficiency here.
+I hope to appreciate the behind-the-scences work done by the popular libraries more by learning how it exactly happens.

 ## Neural networks from scratch.

 There are 3 implementations right now, each one builds on top of the previous one: